fetchai/agents-aea/docs/api/decision_maker/base.md

 Apply a state update to (a copy of) the current state.

+This method is used to apply a raw state update without a transaction.

 **Arguments**:

 - `amount_by_currency_id`: the delta in the currency amounts